 Many cities in the United States and abroad have enacted strict laws governing short-term housing in residential zones.
 Because regulations can change often and are unique from city-to-city, you will need to be diligent to avoid potentially costly fines.
 The last thing you want is to be slapped with unexpected penalties!

 No need to fear – if you take some simple steps and stay informed, both hosts and tenants can have a stress-free homestay, allowing you to focus on the things that matter: your sabbatical, travel, or retreat.
 Here are some things to look into:

 Zoning Laws and Regulations

-Before you begin renting, check with your county and city about the zoning requirements for short-term rental properties.
+Before you begin renting, check with your county and city about the zoning requirements for short-term rental properties and any local subletting policies.
 Many cities have moved to a minimum of 30 days.
 You should check not only on the current zoning status of the area where your home is, but also any proposed changes that may affect your home.
 Be sure to check if these regulations are applicable to home exchanges, house sitting or home sharing situations as well.

 Remember to always check your sources for accuracy and defer to the official city government website or personnel whenever possible.
 When contacting government personnel by telephone, be sure to note the full name of the person(s) you speak with as well as their title and contact information, for future reference.

 For example, an official German website lists the current rental regulations in Berlin, including permit requirements for home swaps.
 In the United States, Nolo is a helpful legal resource with links to help you understand regulations in your area.

 Are you part of a Homeowners Association?
 If so, your Homeowners Association may also have rules regarding rentals within your complex or subdivision.
 Typically these rules are found in your CC&Rs (Covenants, Conditions & restrictions).

 Business Licenses and Permits

 Many areas require “vacation” rental owners to apply for a business license or permit to rent homes on a short-term basis.